 Section 1.
+The University recognizes the importance of teaching/librarianship, scholarship, and service to the success of the institution.
 As provided in Article 10 (Responsibilities of Members & Disciplinary Procedures), faculty members shall be available for assignment of professional duties for the entire period of their appointment.
 Professional duties are recognized to include teaching, scholarship and service.